-- 1. Early Help will support schools to identify the best way forward for children and families with slightly more complex needs, where further targeted intervention and support is required.
-Support to the school can include providing advice and signposting to the most relevant support services and partners, supporting schools to build confidence referring to appropriate agencies. - 2.
+Early Help will support schools to identify the best way forward for children and families with slightly more complex needs, where further targeted intervention and support is required.
+Support to the school can include providing advice and signposting to the most relevant support services and partners, supporting schools to build confidence referring to appropriate agencies.

 For children, young people and families featuring any of the following features then a more targeted level of support maybe required, which could be led by the school or another partner or service.
-Link workers can support schools with how to complete relevant referrals, which can include referral to the IFD with the appropriate consent from parent/carer, including: - a) Multiple complex issues that impact on the children and family stability - b) Entrenched or inter-generational patterns of behaviour - c) Issues that affect the whole family - d) A history of children social care (CSC) intervention or police involvement - e) A coordinated multiagency approach is required - f) Risk of escalating to level 4 intervention including risk of family breakdown - g) Adults out of work or at risk of financial exclusion and young people at risk of worklessness. - h) Children who have not been attending school regularly - i) Parents and children involved in crime and anti-social behaviour - j) Parents and children with a range of health problems - k) Families affected by domestic violence and abuse - 3.
+Link workers can support schools with how to complete relevant referrals, which can include referral to the IFD with the appropriate consent from parent/carer, including:

+- Multiple complex issues that impact on the children and family stability - Entrenched or inter-generational patterns of behaviour - Issues that affect the whole family - A history of children social care (CSC) intervention or police involvement - A coordinated multiagency approach is required - Risk of escalating to level 4 intervention including risk of family breakdown - Adults out of work or at risk of financial exclusion and young people at risk of worklessness. - Children who have not been attending school regularly - Parents and children involved in crime and anti-social behaviour - Parents and children with a range of health problems - Families affected by domestic violence and abuse

 Our school will work with our families, parents and carers, share our concerns with them, work at the earliest opportunity and work with our dedicated schools team link help worker in order to maximise the offer for those children who may benefit from additional support.

-- 4. Our school will refer to the Integrated Front Door any children/young people that require targeted family support. - 5.
-In our school the Pastoral Manager who is a DSL will have oversight of all children on Early Help Plans and will regularly review progress and any changes in risk.
+Our school will refer to the Integrated Front Door any children/young people that require targeted family support.

+In our school the Designated Safeguarding Lead will have oversight of all children on Early Help Plans and will regularly review progress and any changes in risk.